NomicFoundation/hardhat/docs/src/content/hardhat-runner/docs/guides/test-contracts.md

 import { buildModule } from "@nomicfoundation/hardhat-ignition/modules";
 import { time } from "@nomicfoundation/hardhat-toolbox/network-helpers";

-// We define a module in the test file here, but you can also `import` it. const LockModule = buildModule("LockModule", (m) => {
+const LockModule = buildModule("LockModule", (m) => {
   const lockedAmount = m.getParameter("lockedAmount");
   const unlockTime = m.getParameter("unlockTime");